 While frowning upon most of what Rick does, Morty keeps his grandad in check by reminding him of human values such as empathy, attachment, and fundamental optimism.

 Rick and Beth have a dysfunctional relationship where Rick used to be an absentee father and his daughter is dealing with abandonment issues.
 Rick deals with the disconnect that he feels with his family and the human race in general by drinking.
-This vice adds to the humor making him burp mid-sentence or passing out at crucial moments.
+This vice adds to the humor making him burp mid-sentence or pass out at crucial moments.

 Like any child, Beth displays a need for validation from her father which has continued well into her marriage.
 This forms a semi-symbiotic relationship between them where she admires his independent thinking and he relishes the company of his only child.